 The group of seven left on December 12, 2018, from Bihać.
-It were three men and a family with mother father and two children, seven and nine years old.
+It were three Iranian men and an Iranian family with mother father and two children, seven and nine years old.
 They walked for several days during which it was snowing.
 After five days and approximately 60 kilometers, they couldn’t move efficiently anymore because of the huge amount of snow.
 Also, they had begun to run out of food.
 The father reported that they only had sleeping bags to keep them warm at night and it was so cold that it was hard for them to find any sleep.
 Faced with this, he considered calling the police to alert them of the group’s location:

 “I was searching about the police number, I cannot [find it] because we did not know the number, we had no internet to search the number.“